 The individual works are lit through accent lighting, while ambient light is provided by uplighting.
 Throughout the galleries, ceiling-mounted rigs are used as a structure for track heads to provide accent lighting, allowing flexibility and cross lighting without casting sharp shadows.
 In the 18th- and 19th-century galleries, the same rigs are also used to provide uplighting.

-To showcase The Met’s extensive and varied collection of British works, some individualized lighting schemes were necessary.
-In the restored Cassiobury Staircase in the 17thcentury galleries, intricate hand carved details are amplified by accent lighting, while the museum’s collection of tapestries is lit with a wash of uniform lighting, bringing alive their rich color palette.
+To showcase The Met’s extensive and varied collection of British decorative arts and design, some individualized lighting schemes were necessary.
+In the newly-conserved Cassiobury Staircase in the 17th-century galleries, intricate hand carved details are amplified by accent lighting, while the museum’s collection of tapestries is lit with a wash of uniform lighting, bringing alive their rich color palette.

-In the Tea and Trade gallery, which highlights the museum’s collection of 100 teapots, a customized display case features LED panels integrated into the vertical elements, which helps render the three-dimensionality of the objects.
+In the “Tea, Trade, and Empire” gallery, which features a selection of 100 teapots, a customized display case features LED panels integrated into the vertical elements, which helps render the three-dimensionality of the objects.
 They are simultaneously each illuminated by ceiling-mounted lighting, celebrating the playful patterns of their cast shadows.

 |Location||New York, NY, USA|